Murmansk Arctic University: Murmansk State Technical University

+Merger

+On September 23, 2022, a decision was made to merge the two largest universities in the Murmansk region.
+In 2023, it merged with Murmansk Arctic State University (formerly a pedagogical university founded in 1939) and received its current name.
+It is expected that the new unified university will be focused as much as possible on the Arctic agenda, and its educational courses will be based on research programs.

 Faculties

 Today Murmansk Arctic University comprises three faculties, four institutes and the Marine Academy.
 Mesiatsev Murmansk Marine Fishing College and Arkhangelsk Fishing Technical College count as branches of MSTU (together with branches in Poliarnyi and Apatity).